lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 SQLite allows you to store information in locally hosted SQLite databases.

+All SQLite built-in functions require wizard permissions.
+If the programmer is not a wizard, then `E_PERM` is raised.

 **Function: `sqlite_open`**

 sqlite_open -- The function `sqlite_open` will attempt to open the database at path for use with SQLite.